dennisXZX/react-feedback-collection/README.md

 6. We send the token to our API
 7. Our API confirms the charge is successful with Stripe
 8. Add credits to user's account

+__Stripe Testing Account__

+Email: Any Email
+Number: 4242 4242 4242 4242
+Date: Any Date in the Future
+CVC: Any 3 Numbers